 - Some other “quick fix” that is almost guaranteed to produce a sub-optimal result.

 The succession path is a minefield.
-The earlier you start extricating yourself from the day-to-day the more time you have to implement the above five steps, work on the refinement of the plan and execute a fantastic solution.
+The earlier you start extricating yourself from day-to-day operations the more time you have to implement the above five steps, work on the refinement of the plan, and execute a fantastic solution.
 Pick the area of the business that you enjoy the least or needs you the least, and start there.

 The E-Myth Revisited by Micheal Gerber is a classic book that discusses some of these issues.
 Don’t even have time to read a book?
 Listen to it on the drive to work – an hour commute will get you through this in a week and a half.

 Bellrock is a management consulting and training firm that delivers remarkable results for businesses.
 If you enjoyed this article, consider sharing it with your networks.